nkduyenpham/django-website-using-newsapi/README.md

 - Save API data into database

 Front-end:
-- Just make it look more beautiful :) pls
+- Just make it look more beautiful :)